The missing episodes have been animated for the first time and will be released on DVD, Blu-ray, special edition Steelbook and digital download.

 The four 25 minute missing episodes of the Doctor Who serial The Macra Terror, which were originally part of Doctor Who’s (now mostly lost) fourth season, have been animated for the first time and will be released on DVD, Blu-ray, special edition Steelbook and digital download.

 Originally broadcast in four weekly parts from 11th March to 1st April 1967, and starring Patrick Troughton, Anneke Wills, Michael Craze and Frazer Hines, no full episodes of this serial are known to have survived on film.
 Fortunately for fans, a complete audio recording of all four parts still exists.
-Now, 52 years later, the four episodes will be brought back to life through the power of animation in both colour and the original black and white, from 18th March 2019.
+Now, 52 years later, the four episodes will be brought back to life through the power of animation in both colour and the original black and white, on 25th March 2019.

 Swipe for more or tap to expand.